 The height of the handlebar compared to the saddle and the distance between saddle and handlebar determine how much your upper body will be inclined forward.
 Lowering the handlebar gives you a streamlined position and brings more weight to bear on the front wheel.
 However, it also entails an extremely forward leaning posture which is tiring and less comfortable, because it increases the strain on your wrists, arms, back, upper body and neck.
+As a general rule, you should be able to adopt all three basic handlebar positions on a road racing bicycle without any problems.

-There are three different stem systems that allow vertical adjustment of the handlebar, i.e. the conventional, the adjustable and the Aheadset®-stem.
-These systems require special knowledge.
+On road racing and gravel bikes an Aheadset[®]-stem allows the vertical adjustment of the handlebar.
+This requires special knowledge.
 In this regard, the descriptions hereafter may be incomplete.
 If you are in doubt or if you have any questions, contact your STEVENS dealer.